Master of Arts: Economics

 - Introductory Statistics

-All students with less than a 2.5 (4.0 scale) GPA prior to admission shall be required to take the general Graduate Record Examinations (GRE) and obtain a score of 153 in verbal, a score of 144 in quantitative, and a score of 4.0 on the analytical portion or better.
+All students with less than a 2.5 (4.0 scale) GPA prior to admission shall be required to take the general Graduate Record Examinations (GRE).

 Thirty hours of graduate work are required for the M.A. in economics.
 The following required courses (15 hours) and their prerequisites are listed: